WalletConnect/walletconnect-monorepo/README.md

 Monorepo for WalletConnect Javascript Libraries
 This repository contains core libraries, browser SDK, react-native SDK and web3-provider for WalletConnect standard.

-For more documenation go to: https://docs.walletconnect.org
+For more documentation go to: https://docs.walletconnect.org

 ### Index